ac72177/moondial/README.md

 - As a user, I want to see a summary of my past observations categorized by moon phase
 - As a user, I want to select observations to delete
 - As a user, I want to be able to save my current list of observations to file
-- As a user, I want to be able to optionally load my list of observations from file when the program starts
+- As a user, I want to be able to automatically load my previous list of observations from file when the program starts
+- As a user, I want to be able to automatically save my observations when I quit